 Are there travel restrictions for travellers entering the UK?

-With effect from 4am on 18 Jan 21, all international arrivals to England, including those from Singapore, will be required to present a negative COVID-19 test taken up to 72 hours prior to departure.
+With effect from 4am on 18 Jan 21, all international arrivals to England, including those from Singapore, will be required to present a negative COVID-19 test taken up to 72 hours prior to departure in addition to completing the Passenger Locator Form.
 Passengers will be subject to an immediate fine of £500 if they fail to comply with the new regulations on pre-departure testing.
-All passengers arriving from countries not on the government’s travel corridor list will still be required to self-isolate for 10 days, regardless of test result.
-For more information, please visit https://www.gov.uk/guidance/coronavirus-covid-19-testing-for-people-travelling-to-england
+Failure to complete the form is punishable by a Fixed Penalty Notice of £100 and entry may be refused to any non-British citizen who refuses to comply with these measures.
+For more information, please visit https://www.gov.uk/guidance/coronavirus-covid-19-testing-for-people-travelling-to-england.

 Will there be quarantine for travellers arriving in the UK?

 Visas and Immigration